Info You Need

 • Make sure your staff are fully briefed – people expect that you are the experts

-• Watch your posture & facial expressions.
+• Watch your postures and facial expressions.
 Staff with hands in their pockets, folded arms or bored expressions turn off potential customers

 • Eat or drink on the stand.
 People may pass by as they won’t want to interrupt you